The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 • Explains the power pins (3.3V, EN, GND) and bootstrap pins (GPIO0, 2, 5, 12, 15).

-• We explain the theory and practical implementation methods for eliminating floating voltage issues that can occur on input pins, as well as the design workflow from the Schematic Editor to the PCB Editor.
+• We explain the theory and practical implementation methods for eliminating floating voltage issues that can occur on input pins, as well as the design workflow from the Schematic Editor through to the PCB Editor.

 ESP32 WROOM Module